 Cordless drills are handy and versatile tools.
 From installing a doorknob to framing out your basement, chances are the cordless drill is your most frequently used tool.
-However, driving screws and drilling holes are only a fraction of what a cordless drill can do.
+However, driving screws and drilling holes are only a fraction of what a cordless drill can do, There are many drill attachments you should know about.

 If you’re curious about how you can make better use of your cordless drill, check out this list of 5 different ways you can use your drill, with products from LINE10 Tools.